pnkjmndhl/pnkjmndhl/README.md

 ## Hi there 👋

 - 🔭 I’m a recent graduate from University of Tennessee, Knoxville with a Ph.D. in Civil Engineering (concentration in Transportation Engineering) and a M.S in Statistics.
+I am a self-motivated problem solver, passionate about using scientific methodology and to solve real world problems and finding actionable insights.
 I am practicing ML applications, designing experiments, predictive analytics, and causal inference to solve open-ended problems.

 - 🌱 My doctoral research was on "Using Heuristic Methods and Machine to enhance the positional Accuracy of Historical Geospatial Datasets".